Yaseen121/FWTBlogProject/README.md

-# Fundamentals of Web Technology Project - A simple blogging website
+# Fundamentals of Web Technology Project - A simple blogging website (Spring 2017)

 A simple blog using HTML, CSS, JavaScript, PHP and a MySQL DB.